RafaelDuque049/RafaelDuque049/README.md

 - 👋 Hi, I’m Rafael Pereira Duque Da Silva, and i was born in 2005.
-- 👀 I’m interested in learn Python, Html, Css, JavaScript and React JS.
+- 👀 I’m interested in learn Python(mainly machine learning and AI), MySQL, JavaScript and React JS.
 - 🌱 I’m currently learning Html, Css and JavaScript.
 - 💞️ I’m looking to collaborate on front-end.
 - 📫 You can find me on my Instagram: https://www.instagram.com/rafael_duque04/